 Is Styrofoam dangerous for all dogs?

 Puppies are more likely to chew on lots of different things, including Styrofoam, putting them at a greater risk of problems.
 They’re also smaller, meaning they’re more likely to get blockages from Styrofoam.
-However, eating Styrofoam is dangerous for dogs of all ages and breeds as it can cause blockages in all dogs.
+However, if your dog ate Styrofoam, know that it is dangerous for dogs of all ages and breeds as it can cause blockages in all dogs.

 What are the symptoms of a blockage in a dog?